medialab/xan/docs/cmd/flatmap.md

 Mary,yellow
 Mary,red

+Note that this example is voluntarily simplistic and you should probably rely on the `explode` command instead, if what you need is just to split cells by a separator.

 Also, when using the -r/--replace flag, the given expression will be considered as a pipe being fed with target column so you can use `_` as a convenience.
 This means the above command can be rewritten thusly:

     $ xan flatmap 'split(_, "|")' color -r colors

-Note that if the expression returns an empty list or a falsey value, no row will be written in the output for the current input row.
-This means one can use the flatmap command as a sort of combined map and filter in a single pass over the CSV file.
+Finally, if the expression returns an empty list or a falsey value, no row will be written in the output for the current input row.
+This means one can use the `flatmap` command as a sort of `filter` + `map` in a single pass over the CSV file.

 For instance, given the following CSV file: